ddl-wasanthag/domino-ai-flows/README.md

 As you can see, the same `run_domino_job_task` function is used again.
 One thing to note is how the output from the data data loading tasks are referenced via calling `task1['datasetA']` / `task2['datasetB']` and it specified as an input to the data merging task.

+You will also notice that we have marked the output of this task as the "Merged Data" Flow Artifact with Artifact type DATA.
+This will surface this particular output in the Flow Artifacts view.

 **Data Preparation**

 The next task is to take the merged dataset and perform any necessary data cleaning.
 The code snippet below shows the definition for the data preprocessing task.